probot/probot/docs/development.md

 ## Running the plugin

-Once you've set the `APP_ID` of your GitHub app in `.env` and downloaded the  private key, you're ready to run your bot.
+Once you've set the `APP_ID` of your GitHub app in `.env` and downloaded the  private key, you're ready to run your app.

 ```
 $ npm start